TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Instructor: Micah Rentschler is the instructor for this project and shall meet with our team weekly to answer any questions our group has.
-He will also be present for certain meetings with the project client.
+He will also be present for certain meetings with the customer.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Supervisor/Advisor: Dr. Van Neste was chosen to be our supervisor because he is a good researcher and is very knowledgeable with capstone projects.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Supervisor/Advisor: Dr. Van Neste was chosen to be the supervisor for this project.
+He is a good researcher and is very knowledgeable with many aspects of this capstone project.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Customer: Devcom is the customer for CIRCEBOT.
+As a prominent military contractor they are very familiar with projects such as this and will be a great asset to acquire the necessary knowledge to accomplish the goal.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Kamden: Kamden knows how to work with both AutoCAD and Revit.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Kamden: knows how to work with both AutoCAD and Revit.
 He also knows how to use fusion 360, solder, perform troubleshooting, and is familiar with programming.

-Wayne: Wayne’s strongest areas are in hardwiring and troubleshooting, but he is also familiar with power and programming.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Wayne: strongest areas are in hardwiring and troubleshooting, but he is also familiar with power and programming.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Evan: Evan knows how to work with batteries and wiring.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Evan:knows how to work with batteries and wiring.
 He is also experienced in organization and customer interaction.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Cooper: Cooper has experience in AutoCAD and C++.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Cooper: has experience in AutoCAD and C++.
 He is also passingly familiar with SmartPlant/Smart3D.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Conner: Conner knows how to perform hardwiring and design.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Connor: knows how to perform hardwiring and design.
 He also has some experience with 3D modeling in Revit.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Any skills that are required for the project, but are not included in the above, will be acquired by consulting with both the team supervisor and client advisors, and through personal research and study.

 ___
 #### XI.
 TIMELINE